code-rhapsodie/dataflow-bundle/README.md

 All pending dataflow job processes are stored in a queue into the database.

-Add this command into your crontab for execute all queued job:
+Add this command into your crontab for execute all queued jobs:

 ```shell script
 $ SYMFONY_ENV=prod php bin/console code-rhapsodie:dataflow:job:run-pending